-- Engage the pump only at engine idle speed. - Begin pumping water immediately after engaging the pump and prime is reached. - Do not operate the engine at speeds higher than 1000 RPM during the priming cycle. - If prime is not attained in 90 seconds, check your system and fittings to be air tight, resolve the matter, and reattempt prime. - Running the pump dry for more than a few minutes will cause damage. - Circulate water if hoses are not ready to keep water cool.
+- Engage the pump only at engine idle speed when the driveline is not spinning. - Begin pumping water immediately after engaging the pump and prime is reached.

+- Do not operate the engine at speeds higher than 1000 RPM during the priming cycle. - If prime is not attained in 45 seconds, check your system and fittings to be air tight, resolve the matter, and reattempt prime. - Running the pump dry for more than a few minutes will cause damage. - Circulate water if hoses are not ready to keep water cool.